Overcoming Social Anxiety: How To Use Questions To Start A Conversation

 While social anxiety can stem from any number of things, often the pressure to come up with conversation topics and remember details about a person's life from previous interactions can start to feel overwhelming.
 Instead of being enjoyable, engaging in a discussion feels like a minefield: one wrong move and your reputation - or, worse, your relationship - will be ruined.

-The good news is that while the pressure may feel very real to you, it is a symptom of the anxiety - and the stakes aren't that high.
+The good news is that while the pressure may feel very real to you, it is a symptom of the anxiety - and the stakes aren't that high in reality.
 Conversations and interactions start, stop, and feel halted all the time between many different people.
 It's normal, and not unique to you.
-However, there's a simple trick you can use to make the conversation flow more easily and make you feel more comfortable if you get anxious about the pressure to make conversations with others.
+However, whether you are shy, or have social anxiety, there's a simple trick you can use to make the conversation flow more easily and make you feel more comfortable if you get anxious about the pressure to make conversations with others.

 Use Questions To Start A Conversation